 The book is read across the world by pupils, students, teachers, tutors, professors and independent learners.
 It used in schools, universities and tutoring organizations.
 Therefore, the concrete aim of the non-profit association is to achieve final versions of all volumes.
 Specifically, the plan is to improve the reading and learning experience as much as possible and to add the topics that are still missing.
 All comments are taken into account, including the most critical ones.

-A detailed plan can be found at https://sites.google.com/site/motionmountainsuggestions/.
+A detailed plan can be found at the suggestion site https://sites.google.com/view/motionmountainsuggestions/.

 The book is not as good as Tolkien's The Lord of the Rings, but it tries to.